tsunami643/blog/_posts/2016-12-14-easy-is-the-new-hard.md

 * **Iron Talon**
   * *New item formed from Quelling Blade, Ring of Protection and a Recipe.*

 Let me tell you something.
 I hate this item.
-I hate it what it stands for.
+I hate what it stands for.
 I hate how it became a consolation prize for offlaners that couldn't take the heat and had to get out of the kitchen.
 I hate how it became nearly as good as actually staying in the lane.
 I hate how core it became on so many heroes.

 I hate how I could never bring myself to buy it because I was too stubborn to adapt.